ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

 To get the service it can be easily be build running `make build` and even better it can be pulled from Docker Hub via `docker pull thobe/fail_service:latest`.
 This makes it easy for us to use it directly in a nomad job file.

-Which leads us to our first minimal nomad job file definition `minimal.nomad`.
+Which leads us to our first minimal nomad job file definition [minimal.nomad](https://gist.github.com/ThomasObenaus/3e46a53a9bfaabb0fad268e9900ab125).

 ```bash
 job "fail-service" {